jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * BAL-VIC changing to CR2 at CLJ changing to Northern (West End) at TCR in 25-29m at 12tph (+8m)
 * BAL-VIC changing to Victoria at VIC in 26-28m at 12tph (+8m)
 * BAL-VIC changing to CR2 at CLJ changing to Victoria at VIC in 26-30m at 12tph (+9m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Victoria at VXH in 27-32m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Victoria at VXH in 27-32m at 12tph (+10m)
 * Northern (City) changing to Bakerloo at EPH changing to Victoria at UOX in 29-33m at 27tph (+12m)

 From Balham to Baker Street